tokahuke/samizdat/readme.md

 ## Licensing

+Copyright 2021 Pedro B. Arruda

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-This software is licensed to you for use under the GNU AGPL license, which can be found in the [license](./license) file in this repository.
+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.
+The text of this license can be found in the [license](./license) file in this repository.